 Clean energy, dirty games: solar undulators and computer security

-Recently, the Dutch communications authority, RDI, released a report that sounds like an alarm bell.
+Recently, the Dutch Communications Authority, RDI, has released a report that sounds like an alarm bell.
 It seems that our friends solar plants, or rather, their undulators, could be quite vulnerable to cyber attacks.

 What are solar undulators?
-For those a bit rusty on terminology, they are those useful devices that transform the energy produced by solar panels into usable current by our beloved household appliances.
+For those who are a little rusty on the terminology, they are those useful devices that transform the energy produced by solar panels into electricity that can be used by our beloved household appliances.

 What's the problem?
-According to the report, waveformers have quite glaring flaws and security gaps: with a little sleight of hand, hackers could get their hands on control of the system or block access to devices connected to the same network.
+According to the report, the undulators have quite obvious flaws and security gaps: with a little dexterity, hackers could gain control of the system or block access to devices connected to the same network.

 For hackers it is a modern Trojan horse

-There are many possible methods of fraudulent access (and related damages).
-A hacker, reads the Dutch report, could disrupt the electrical system of our home, our office or our company.
+There are many possible methods of fraudulent access (and the related damages).
+A hacker, we read in the Dutch report, could upset the electrical system of our home, our office or our company.

-On top of that, it could also gain access to valuable personal information.
-Studies conducted by RDI have shown that solar undulators of various brands can be easily disabled remotely, leaving room for possible attacks.
+As if that wasn't enough, it might also gain access to valuable personal information.
+Studies conducted by the RDI have shown that solar undulators of different brands can be easily disabled remotely, leaving room for possible attacks.

 There is shade even in full sun